 Possibly the most notable shift in today’s shopping environment?
 The Millennial shopper—those born between 1980 to 2000—is now a force to be reckoned with on two fronts.
 The youngest of this generation are in their final high school years while the oldest are starting to have families of their own.
 Meeting the back-to-school demands of this digital-age shopper in all of their various forms will be essential to retailers.

-While Millennials will do the majority of their browsing online, reading reviews of products, and looking for coupons or discount codes, they still prefer to shop in physical stores.
-Whether it’s the desire for a more tactile experience, or an on-demand generation having less patience for shipping hassles, this is great news for brick and mortar shops competing with large, online retailers like Amazon.
-This is an opportunity for retailers to capitalize on truly great, in-person customer service.
+While Millennials will do the majority of their browsing online, reading reviews of products and looking for coupons or discount codes they still prefer to shop in physical stores.
+Whether it’s the desire for a more tactile experience or an on-demand generation having less patience for shipping hassles, this is great news for brick and mortar shops competing with large, online retailers like Amazon.
+This is an opportunity for retailers to capitalise on truly great in-person customer service.